Peter Robbins (actor)

-Peter Robbins (born Louis G. Nanasi; August 10, 1956 – January 18, 2022) was an American actor and real estate broker.
+Peter Robbins (born Louis Nanasi; August 10, 1956 – January 18, 2022) was an American actor and real estate broker.
 Robbins gained national fame in the 1960s for being the first actor to voice Charlie Brown in the Peanuts animated specials.

 Early life

 Peter Robbins was born Louis G. Nanasi in Los Angeles, California, on August 10, 1956.
 He had Hungarian ancestry.
 Robbins graduated from the University of California, San Diego in 1979.
 His sister was the actress Ahna Capri (Anna Marie Nanasi).